 - Minimum 7.0 band score in IELTS or 100 in TOEFL iBT/ TOEFL iBT Home Edition

 Class Structure and Student Life at Eth Zurich

 With a total of about 20,000 students on-campus, nearly 53% are pursuing a postgraduate program and the rest 47% are pursuing an undergraduate program.
 The institution houses over 7,500 international students widening the scope of learning from experiences around the world.
 With a student to staff ratio of just 14.6, ETH Zurich makes sure that each student gets a sufficient amount of attention and time to achieve a favourable growth trajectory.
 ETH Zurich houses over 100 student associations.
 Amongst them, the most notable one is the VSETH, comprising of all department associations.
 They frequently organize events with varying popularity and size.
 ETH students also attend events of the neighbouring “University of Zurich” and many others.
 VSETH organizes events such as the Polyball and the Erstsemestrigenfest which are housed in the main building of the campus and capture great public attention.
 The ASVZ or the Academic Sports Association of Zürich has more than 120 sports to offer.
 SOLA-Stafette(SOLA relay race), the largest annual sports event, incorporates 14 sections with a total distance of 140 km.

 Campus and Location

-If you are one of the aspirants wanting to go study abroad and are confused about your short-term course of action, it’s time to rejoice.
-Leverage experts take no time to ease out every issue related to higher education.
+If you are one of the aspirants wanting to go study abroad at the ETH Zurich and are confused about your short-term course of action, it’s time to rejoice.
+Leverage Edu experts take no time to ease out every issue related to higher education.
 Come knock our door, we will take care of the rest.